Reactive-Network/reactive-smart-contract-demos/src/legacy/erc721-ownership/README.md

 ### Environment Variables

-Before proceeding further, configure these environment variables:
+Before deploying, set the following environment variables:

 * `DESTINATION_RPC` — RPC URL for the destination chain, (see [Chainlist](https://chainlist.org)).
 * `DESTINATION_PRIVATE_KEY` — Private key for signing transactions on the destination chain.